-From Google Maps, which offers virtual tours of Peru's famous streets, to exploring the Huayna Picchu Mountain above Machu Picchu, life-enriching experiences are now at your fingertips.
-We would like to show you how you can still discover everything from your house.
+From Google Maps, which offers virtual tours of Peru's famous streets, explore Huayna Picchu Mountain above Machu Picchu site, life-enriching experiences are now at your fingertips.
+We would like to show you how you can still explore the Andes.

 Tierras Vivas staffs wish you to have a sit in the comfort of your home and choose your future travel on your device.
 We will be looking forward to your arrival!

 Peru is a real paradise, so no one is surprised that it is one of the most visited destinations in the world!
 You can explore it online now and get ready for your future travel.
 There are so many wonderful places that it is difficult to name just a few.
 The country boasts an incredible range of climate zones since it extends from the luxuriant Amazon Rainforest, through the Andes Mountains, it continues through subtropical areas to semi-deserts and deserts and ends at the waters of the Pacific Ocean.
 This rich environment offers a variety of natural and historical beauties.

 Peru is a country of rich pre-Columbian history and is literally loaded with various more or less discovered civilizations.
 Only one of them is the Incas whose most famous construction is the overwhelming Machu Picchu attracting hundreds of thousands of visitors every year.
 One of the ways how Machu Picchu can be reached is via the Inca Trail, the most famous trek of South America, which offers not only a visit to the famous Inca city but also several hidden Inca landmarks on its route.
 Another famous Inca site is the former capital of their empire – Cusco.
 There can be found a variety of Inca sights in the city.
 Last but not the least, the Sacred Valley of the Incas must be mentioned since it as there are a number of Inca monuments.
 The nature of the valley itself is breathtaking.